Committee for the Implementation of Textile Agreements (CITA).

 The Committee for the Implementation of Textile Agreements (CITA) has determined that handloomed fabric and handmade articles made from such handloomed fabric that are produced in and exported from Namibia qualify for preferential treatment under Section 112(a) of the African Growth and Opportunity Act.
 Therefore, imports of eligible products from Namibia with an appropriate AGOA Visa will qualify for duty-free treatment under the AGOA.

 Anna Flaaten, International Trade Specialist, Office of Textiles and Apparel, U.S. Department of Commerce, (202) 482-3400.End Further Info End Preamble Start Supplemental Information

 In Section 2 of Executive Order 13191 of January 17, 2001, CITA is authorized to “consult with beneficiary sub-Saharan African countries and to determine which, if any, particular textile and apparel goods shall be treated as being handloomed, handmade, or folklore articles” (66 FR 7272).
-Consultations were held on October 9, 2002, and CITA has now determined that handloomed fabrics and handmade articles made from such handloomed fabrics produced in and exported from Botswana are eligible for preferential tariff treatment under section 112(a) of the AGOA.
-In the letter published below, CITA directs the Commissioner of Customs to allow entry of such products of Botswana under Harmonized Tariff Schedule provision 9819.11.27, when accompanied by an appropriate export visa in grouping “9.”Start Signature
+Consultations were held on March 26, 2003 and CITA has now determined that handloomed fabrics and handmade articles made from such handloomed fabrics produced in and exported from Namibia are eligible for preferential tariff treatment under section 112(a) of the AGOA.
+In the letter published below, CITA directs the Commissioner of Customs and Border Protection to allow entry of such qualifying products from Namibia under Harmonized Tariff Schedule provision 9819.11.27, when accompanied by an appropriate export visa in grouping “9”.Start Signature

 James C. Leonard III,